cyclus/cyclus.github.com/source/devdoc/make-models/main.rst

 new models.
 When creating a new model, it is important that all the functionality defined in these files remains in the final model definition.

-To create a new model, e.g. a new MarketModel of type !NewMarket:
+To create a new model, e.g. a new MarketModel of type NewMarket:

-  * copy !StubMarket.h and !StubMarket.cpp to a new location, e.g. !NewMarket.h & !NewMarket.cpp, respectively
+  * copy StubMarket.h and StubMarket.cpp to a new location, e.g. NewMarket.h &
+    NewMarket.cpp, respectively

-  * change the internal references to !StubMarket to !NewMarket
+  * change the internal references to StubMarket to NewMarket

   * add a new `add_library` line to the CMakeLists.txt file in that directory